Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Introduction

-\paragraph{Proposed method.} In this paper we propose a novel sequence feature embedding method which given a sequencing read uses the fingerprint of the read to produce embedded representations.
-To the best of our knowledge, it represents one of the first attempts to build feature embedded representations based on theoretical combinatorial properties proved to capture sequence similarities and also suitable for machine learning techniques.
+\paragraph{Proposed method.} In this paper we propose a novel feature embedding method for sequences generated by sequencing, called \emph{reads}, that exploits the fingerprint of such sequences to produce their embedded representations.
+To the best of our knowledge, it represents the first attempt to build a feature representation that is based on theoretical combinatorial properties proved to capture sequence similarities and also suitable for machine learning approaches.

 \paragraph{Our contributions.} The main contributions can be summarized as follows: \begin{enumerate} \item We have implemented the proposed method in the tool \texttt{lyn2vec}, which produces Lyndon-based feature embeddings of sequencing reads.